Kaley Cuoco Talks Awkward Timing of Split From Co-Star Johnny Galecki

-Kaley Cuoco and Johnny Galecki's 'Big Bang Theory' Characters Started Hooking Up Right After Their Split
+Kaley Cuoco and Johnny Galecki's 'Big Bang Theory' Characters Got Together Right After Their Real-Life Split

 Kaley Cuoco and Johnny Galecki are very amicable exes today, but The Big Bang Theory co-stars were put in a very awkward position while they were filming their hit sitcom.